-It is noteworthy that at $R_i \to \infty$, f has a non-zero limit $f\infty = 6(1-G)/(4-3G) > 0$ (it is 1.2 for G = 0.5).
+It is noteworthy that, at $R_i \rightarrow \infty$, f has a non-zero limit $f{\infty} = 6(1-G)/(4-3G) > 0$ (it is 1.2 for G = 0.5).
 Hence, the turbulent energy remains finite at large Richardson numbers.
-General features of this solution and the turbulent Prandtl number following from it are discussed in Ostrovsky and Troitskaya (1987); Gladskikh et al. (2023).
-In what follows, the applicability of these simple solutions will be verified by comparison with the solutions of full equations (2).
+General features of this solution and the turbulent Prandtl number following from it are discussed in Ostrovsky and Troitskaya (1987) and Gladskikh et al. (2023).
+In what follows, the applicability of these simple solutions will be verified by comparison with the solutions of the full Eq.
+(2).
 In the experiments, the dissipation rate of kinetic turbulent energy ε is commonly measured as a characteristic of turbulence.
-Within the semi-empirical approach, it is defined as Kolmogorov (1941):
+Within the semi-empirical approach, it is defined as (Kolmogorov, 1941)